cars10/elasticvue/README.md

 ## Browser Support

-Please use an up-to-date version of:

-* Chrome / Chromium
-* Firefox
-* Edge (2020, Chrome based)
+Any current version of Chrome, Firefox and Edge (Chromium) should work without issues.

 ## Troubleshooting